 Timothy J. Cooley, Superintendent, was present and acted as secretary.

-There being no further business, the meeting was adjourned.
+There being no further business, upon motion of Wesley Taylor, seconded by Cassie Henry, the meeting was adjourned.